-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 8. A response to the women's marches

 The day after the inauguration was largely quiet on Trump's Twitter account, as thousands of protesters, many of them women wearing pink knit caps, took to the streets to protest Trump becoming president.
-The images dominated cable news, and then-press secretary Sean Spicer was sent out to the briefing room to insist that "this was the largest audience to ever witness an inauguration — period — both in person and around the globe."
+The images dominated cable news, and Spicer was sent out to the briefing room to insist that "this was the largest audience to ever witness an inauguration — period — both in person and around the globe."
 But then the next day, Jan.
 22, Trump weighed in on Twitter, first criticizing the protesters — "Watched protests yesterday but was under the impression that we just had an election!
 Why didn't these people vote?
 Celebs hurt cause badly" — but then two hours later offering a more conciliatory tweet.
 The acknowledgment that protests are a hallmark of American democracy earned far more retweets and favorites than the first did.

 Peaceful protests are a hallmark of our democracy.
 Even if I don't always agree, I recognize the rights of people to express their views.— Donald J. Trump (@realDonaldTrump) January 22, 2017